Welcome to Gatekeeper’s fifth article on RFPs and the third in the “RFP Guide” series.

 2. Evaluation team readiness

-Scoring a supplier proposal and other elements involved in the RFP requires each evaluation team member to have a thorough understanding of their role and the tools available to help them.
+Scoring RFP responses and requires each evaluation team member to have a thorough understanding of their role and the tools available to help them.

 A scoring process guideline and/or training, plus early review of each proposal prior to the official start of scoring should cover: